 As a consulting engineer at Carollo Engineers, which dominates the US UV validation market, I have conducted more than 30 UV disinfection system validations and performance evaluations for five major UV equipment manufacturers in the world.
 The performance of UV disinfection systems can be affected by many factors, such as reactor configuration, end-of-lamp life, fouling factor, flow rate, power, UVT, and turbidity.
 The comparison of the performance of UV reactors with multiple variables between different sites and tests is a challenge and statistical tools have to be used.
 Various statistical tools, such as multivariate linear regression, analysis of variance, and factorial design, can significantly improve the accuracy and cut the costs of engineering testing.

-- Nature-inspired cost-effective production of biofuels with algal viruses
+• Nature-inspired cost-effective production of biofuels with algal viruses

 Purdue Research Foundation, 2018

 Algal biofuel has been advocated as a sustainable and environmentally friendly renewable energy source.
 However, intensive chemical usage, high energy consumption, and high operation and maintenance costs associated with current cell disruption methods have been identified as main challenges to cost-effective production of algal biofuel.
 Viral infection of algae is a natural process that can lyse algal cells under ambient conditions without using chemicals or energy-intensive equipment.
 This study, for the first time, provides a comprehensive and in-depth evaluation of the feasibility of using viruses to assist algal lipid extraction.
 Detailed mechanistic studies were conducted to evaluate the impact on mechanical strength of algal cell walls, lipid yield, and lipid distribution when Chlorella sp. were infected by Paramecium bursaria Chlorella virus 1 (PBCV-1).
 Our results indicated that viral disruption significantly reduced the mechanical strength of algal cells.
 Lipid yield with viral disruption increased more than three times compared to no disruption controls and was similar to that of ultrasonic disruption.
 Moreover, lipid composition analysis showed that the quality of extracted lipids was not affected by viral infection.
 The results showed that viral infection is a highly cost-effective technique to promote lipid extraction without extensive energy input and chemicals required by existing disruption methods.
-The results of this study provided new insights in the development of nature-inspired lipid extraction methods for cost-efficient biofuel production. - A New Type of Photosynthesis through Electrode‐driven Anaerobic Respiration
+The results of this study provided new insights in the development of nature-inspired lipid extraction methods for cost-efficient biofuel production.

 Singapore Ministry of Education, 2012 – 2014

 A new type of photosynthesis through electrode-driven anaerobic respiration will be tested to convert carbon dioxide and water to biofuels.
 Compared to oxygenic photosynthesis, this new type of photosynthesis utilizes carbon dioxide and water to produce extracellular compounds instead of biomass.
 Therefore all the energy and efforts for processing biomass can be saved and the overall efficiency of biofuel production will be greatly enhanced.
-As a carbon-neutral and high-efficiency process, the technique proposed in this project could greatly enhance the production efficiency of biofuel. - Photoelectrochemical Water Splitting for the Production of Value-added Chemicals
+As a carbon-neutral and high-efficiency process, the technique proposed in this project could greatly enhance the production efficiency of biofuel.

 Singapore, Peking and Oxford Research Enterprise, 2010 – 2013